wgroeneveld/redzuurdesem/content/post/2012-07-08-baking-your-daily-bread.md

 date: 2012-07-08T11:08:34+00:00
 url: /baking-your-daily-bread/
 featured_image: /wp-content/uploads/2012/07/dailybread_midden_24h.jpg
-categories:
+tags:
-  - learning
+  - tarwe
 ---
 The possibilities with bread baking are _endless_.
-If you&#8217;re starting with baking or you&#8217;d like to  experment with it for a while, like I do, it&#8217;s usually a good idea to **stick with one basic formula** and extend from there.
+If you&#8217;re starting with baking or you&#8217;d like to experiment with it for a while, like I do, it&#8217;s usually a good idea to **stick with one basic formula** and extend from there.
 That way, you can more easily compare the results and you get to learn one way of bread baking _very well_.
 This one formula you&#8217;ll be baking regulary is called &#8220;**your daily bread**&#8220;.

 After baking for a few months and trying out different recipes from various books, I settled with my daily bread as a morphed version of Mr. Hamelman&#8217;s &#8220;_Pain au levain with wholewheat_&#8221; recipe.
 Why?
 Because it&#8217;s one of the simpler sourdough no-fail breads I&#8217;d like to master.
-I did obviously tweak it to my taste.<figure id="attachment_194" style="width: 1024px" class="wp-caption aligncenter">
+I did obviously tweak it to my taste.

 [<img class="size-full wp-image-194" title="dailybread_midden_24h" src="https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_midden_24h.jpg" alt="" width="1024" height="632" srcset="https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_midden_24h.jpg 1024w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_midden_24h-300x185.jpg 300w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_midden_24h-332x205.jpg 332w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_midden_24h-268x164.jpg 268w, https://redzuurdesem.be/wp-content/uploads/2012/07/dailybread_midden_24h-700x432.jpg 700w" sizes="(max-width: 1024px) 100vw, 1024px" />][1]<figcaption class="wp-caption-text">A section view of my daily bread</figcaption></figure>